 The Fostering Healthy Children program utilizes a multidisciplinary approach while providing expert assessment of children entering foster care.
-Using a health home model, the program provides ongoing medical management for enrolled children in concert with state and community agencies.
-The division interfaces with community agencies to facilitate the provision of optimal care and services to children.
+The program provides ongoing medical management for enrolled children in concert with state and community agencies.
+The division interfaces with local providers and community agencies to facilitate the provision of optimal care and services to children.

 Educational responsibilities include medical students and faculty at Saint Louis University School of Medicine as well as residents, fellows and staff at SSM Health Cardinal Glennon Children's Hospital.
 Educational opportunities are available to the medical, legal, child protective, and law enforcement communities.
 Education and crisis intervention is provided to families on a regular basis.

 - Ann DiMaio, M.D. interviewed on KTVI-TV Ch.
 2 about child sex trafficking.
 January 24, 2017